bluefishforsale/homelab/readme_proxmox.md

 ## make six VMs from the template
   - using cloud-init to set IP and onboot info
   - one of them (kube603) has GPU PCI-e passthrough
+  - this requires DNS entries be in place for each VM to look up the IP
 ```
 for x in 0 1 ; do
 for y in 1 2 3 ; do